GrantDuong/GrantDuong.github.io/index.md

 # Hello World

 This is my home page!
-My name is Grant Duong and I am a student at Cal State Fullerton(http://www.fullerton.edu) and my major is Computer Engineering.
+My name is Grant and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.

-## Computer Science Projects
+## Computer Projects

-My GitHub page is http://github.com/GrantDuong.
+My Github page is http://github.com/GrantDuong

+### CPSC 120

 *Lab 1

-    Lab 1 taught me the basics to submitting.
+    First lab showed me how to submit code.

 *Lab 2

-    Lab 2 was fun because it was the first lab with real coding.
+    First real lab with basic coding.

 *Lab 12

-    Lab 12 was fun because it was the last lab.
+    The last lab of the semester.